Raisa-islam/CarePlus/README.md

 # CarePlus

-# Hello this app is made to monitor child or aged person's daily activities and differebt event.
+# Hello this app is made to monitor child or aged person's daily activities and different events.
 # Their care giver will be able to know the update of their daily life
 # Anyone can use this app by downloading the apk file from the link given below and installing the app.